View Cancer Clinical Trials

 - Prior invasive malignancy (except non-melanomatous skin cancer) unless disease free for a minimum of 3 years (For example, carcinoma in situ of the breast, oral cavity, or cervix are all permissible)

-- Prior treatment with chemotherapy for CNS lymphoma; note that prior chemotherapy for a different cancer is allowable; see section 3.2.1
+- Prior treatment with chemotherapy or radiotherapy for lymphoma or chronic lymphocytic leukemia; note that prior chemotherapy for a different cancer is allowable; see section 3.2.1

 - Prior cranial irradiation